-Between divider and art-work: our “traccia” sculptural divider for marble interiors for a private penthouse completely designed and furnished by grupoarquitectura, a design team that is drawing international attention with its projects featuring the ultimate in luxury and innovation.
+Between divider and artwork: our “traccia” sculptural living room partition design for a private penthouse completely designed and furnished by grupoarquitectura, a design team that is drawing international attention with its projects featuring the ultimate in luxury and innovation.

 grupoarquitectura, the architects firm founded by Daniel Álvarez in Mexico City in 1980, winner of several awards and participant to various international architecture exhibitions, chose Lithos Design Primes which, with its iconic self-supporting stone wall Traccia, adds a refined and elegant touch to the PH-MC project, a luxurious penthouse in Mexico City.